newyorkCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The Mental Retardation and Developmental Disabilities commissioner.

-However, persons or institutions listed (except the judge, attorney general, and case review panel), can only be granted permission to obtain documents that have originated from juvenile trials when they present a signed court order.
+However, persons or institutions listed (except the judge, attorney general, and case review panel), may only be granted permission to obtain documents that have originated from juvenile trials when they present a signed court order.

 How to Find Juvenile Records in New York